 Without a doubt, the Rab Neutrino Pro is one of the warmest technical down jackets on the market.
-First, it’s packed with a whopping 8 ounces of premium 800-fill power goose down.
+First, it’s packed with a whopping 7.5 ounces of premium 800-fill power goose down (the past-generation model we tested had a little more at 8 oz.).
 Second, Rab chose Pertex Quantum Pro as the shell fabric (more on that below), which is more wind- and water-resistant than the standard shells commonly found on other down jackets, including regular Pertex Quantum.
 Finally, the helmet-compatible hood can be easily cinched down to keep gusting winds and blowing snow at bay.
 This all adds up to serious warmth, and much more than you get from a lightweight piece.

 In fact, the Neutrino Pro is so warm that it doesn’t wear well on mild winter days or during high-output activities.
 Instead, it shines while setting up camp, casually walking around town in below-freezing temperatures, or sitting still in the cold.
 On a recent backcountry outing where temperatures were in the mid-teens Fahrenheit, I was easily able to boil water, prepare lunch, and lie down on a granite slab for some unsuccessful alpine sunbathing—all with just a lightweight baselayer on underneath.
 Living in the Methow Valley in the North Cascades—where temperatures often reach single digits during the winter—this will be one of my go-to jackets for cold days.